This blog site is getting slow to load. My new blog site is here-

 the myriad gifts you impart

-- may they s
+- may they spread their branches

 like wings